d3liaa/test/Events_Guidelines.md

 to are displayed, in the detailed view, however, the individual days are included respective start and end time (the times of the rooms are displayed here taken, excluding those with comment "x", just like on today.noi.bz.it).

-(insert image of example)

-### Technical point of view

-THE ENDPOINT
-THE CREATION OF AN EVENT
-THE MANAGEMENT / EDIT
-ROOM AND TIME MANAGEMENT
-- PARAMAETER
-- COMMENT X